Women vs. Weightlifting

 Hi, everyone!
 I’m Jessica Walters, and I’m a trainer here at Old Town Athletic Campus.
 I have been a personal trainer for about 5 years now.
 Over the years, a concern I’ve heard over and over again from women in fitness is “bulking up” from lifting weights.
 Oftentimes, they reference women who are professional bodybuilders, but the truth of the matter is those women look that way on purpose.

 For a professional bodybuilder to achieve the optimal figure, she must consume a much larger-than-average amount of calories/protein AND commit many hours a day to working out.
 The hard truth is that sometimes those women are actually supplementing with steroids, which isn’t legal or healthy.
 Each calorie, supplement and workout is carefully calculated in order to achieve that body type.
 And let’s face it–most of us only can commit about 3 hours a week to exercise, we are not consuming thousands of calories a day, and the simple matter of fact is that we, as women, do not produce enough testosterone naturally to ever reach a “bulky, manly” physique!

-If you’re a woman who has stayed away from the “boys’” part of the gym and skip the weights, you are truly missing out on being in the best shape of your life!
+If you’re a woman who has stayed away from the “boys’” part of fitness centers and skip the weights, you are truly missing out on being in the best shape of your life!
 I feel it is one of my responsibilities to help women fight this myth and make weights part of our domain, too.